WIStCart/townships-general-description/README.md

 # townships-general-description

-General township descriptions from the orginal GLO land survey of wisconsin.
+General township descriptions from the original GLO land survey of wisconsin.